Parker Bohn III: Additional titles and accomplishments

 In addition to his PBA Tour titles, Bohn III has won 11 PBA50 Tour titles, the most recent one coming in May 2024.
 Among the four 2022 titles were Bohn's first two PBA50 major championships (PBA50 National Championship and PBA50 Cup).
 Bohn III joins Tom Baker, Walter Ray Williams Jr., Pete Weber and Amleto Monacelli as the only players in history to amass at least ten titles on both the PBA and PBA50 Tours.
 Bohn's accomplishments earned him PBA50 Player of the Year honors for the 2022 season.

 Parker has also won 1 PBA60 Tour title, 27 PBA Regional titles, nine PBA50 Regional titles, plus two European Bowling Tour (EBT) titles that were not considered PBA titles at the time (2013 BNC Bratislava Open and the 2016 Brunswick Ballmaster Open, held in Helsinki, Finland).

 Bohn holds the PBA record for the highest pinfall in a 56-game qualifying block, both scratch (13,540) and with bonus pins (13,990).
 He also holds the scratch (14,924) and with bonus pins (15,479) records for a 64-game block.
 Both records were set in the 1999 season.

+Despite being 37 years old at the turn of the century, Bohn ranked #13 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.

+On May 31, 2026, Bohn won the USBC Super Senior Classic, an open tournament for players age 60 and older.
+He led the tournament from the start and averaged 250.7, defeating Andy Neuer in the final match.